Traveling to Tijuana, Mexico for Affordable Bariatric Surgery

 Our driver will cross you through the newly renovated San Ysidro port of entry to Tijuana.
 You might want to check out Border Traffic – where you can view the border traffic live at all of the different entry points in Mexico.
 We use the medical lane (Fastlane aka fast pass) for quick entry and exit through Mexico.

-If you are arriving late at night, or your departure is early in the morning, you can book with the Hampton Inn San Diego Downtown, Located blocks from the San Diego International Airport.
+If you are arriving late at night, or your departure is early in the morning, you can book with the Hampton Inn San Diego airport, Located blocks from the San Diego International Airport.
+Get a special rate of $119 per night for Mexico Bariatric Center patients.

 To Mexico and Back, Our Staff is Here to Help

-We have hired Karla and Luis, our Patient Advocates in Tijuana, Mexico.
-From the second you arrive until the second you depart, Karla, Luis, Henry, Jesus, and Art will be there to help you.
-Jesus will greet you at the hotel and will inform you about your stay and time of your next day hospital arrival.
+We have hired Karla our Patient Advocate in Tijuana, Mexico.
+From the second you arrive until the second you depart, Karla will be there to help you.
+You will be greeted at the hotel and will be informed about your stay and time of your next day’s hospital arrival.

 All of our patient advocates are very familiar with bariatric surgery patients.
 As a matter of fact, Jose Luis has had gastric sleeve surgery with Dr. Louisiana Valenzuela and has lost over 130 lbs in the year to date (07/21/2015).
 Art, our driver, will put a smile on your face and show Tijuana to you.
 The MBC staff in Tijuana, Mexico are extremely friendly, and they are working so hard to make your experience from this journey a memorable one!